liviaerxin/liviaerxin.github.io/blog/ffmpeg-command-samples.md

 ### Pipe ffmpeg

-There are a common use case for FFmpeg pipe:
+The `FFmpeg Pipe` is very useful in **IPC** for communicating `FFmpeg` with another `process`.
+For instance, an application generates images to `Pipe` stdin which `FFmpeg` reads and encodes into a video.

+**A real-life scenario that FFmpeg read from Pipe**:
-Another program will process images such as object detection, roi drawing but it lacks ability to generate a video efficiently.
-So it will pipe the image to FFmpeg which will encode a video by leveraging hardware acceleration(GPU).
-For example, pipe the sequence images output from a `opencv` process to the `ffmpeg` which produces the final video.
+An application applied `OpenCV` to process images for object detection, and it will draw ROI but lacks ability to encode a video as efficiently as `FFmpeg` does.
+So it's somewhat ideal to pipe these images to `FFmpeg` that can encode the video by leveraging hardware acceleration(GPU) capability.

+However, FFmpeg can also **write to a Pipe**.

 ```sh
 # It works in Linux and Windows(`cmd`, does not work in `PS`)